Larry-Master/Larry-Master/README.md

 ### 🎮 Who Am I?

-I'm a game developer with a soft spot for brainy mechanics and sleek interfaces.
-I study Media Informatics and love building things that people can **play with, learn from, or feel curious about**.
+I'm a Media Informatics student and game developer with a love for **prototyping fast and iterating hard**.
+I’ve worked on everything from small 2D experiments to 3D action roguelikes — including a Vampire Survivors-style game, reimagined in 3D.

-- 🧠 Into cognitive design + interactive experiences
+- 🎮 I build with Unity (C#) and Unreal Engine (Blueprints)
-- 🎮 Dev-ing in Unity (C#) & Unreal (Blueprints)
+- 🧪 Focused on gameplay feel, responsive controls, and tight loops
-- 🌍 Also build small web things with Node.js & JS
+- 🧰 Most of my projects are prototypes — I love exploring ideas quickly
-- 🎯 Learning multiplayer, shaders, & procedural stuff
+- 🧑‍🤝‍🧑 I’ve built games solo and in student teams — always up for collaboration

 ---